sathomas2/CarND-Unscented-Kalman-Filter-Project/README.md

   * C++ Eigen Matrix library.
   * json.hpp.
   * main.cpp, which contains starter code provided by Udacity that uses WebSocketIO to communicate with the simulator and calls the Unscented Kalman Filter functions that I wrote.
 I've also added some lines to write an output file so I could plot the measurements, groundtruth labels, and Kalman Filter predictions that you see in this README below (line 125).
-  * tools.cpp, which contains the function I wrote used to calculate the Root-Mean-Squared Error of the Kalman Filter predictions.
+  * tools.cpp, which contains the function I wrote to calculate the Root-Mean-Squared Error of the Kalman Filter predictions.
   * ukf.cpp, which contains the Unscented Kalman Filter class and the functions I wrote, ProcessMeasurement to the process the sensor data, Prediction to estimate the bike's location, velocity, yaw, and yawrate as well as the covariance matrix P based on the measurements, and the Update functions to update state and covariance matrices depending on the type of data being processed, LIDAR or RADAR.
 * CMakeLists.txt to compile the code with cmake.
 * data_visualization.ipynb, a jupyter notebook walking through how I read and plotted the data I captured, which is contained in the "data" directory.